SamsKod/SamsSite/README.md

 - Improve Calendar view on how reservations is displayed.
 - Check if a room is already booked
 - Integrate with Slack channel
+- Todo
+- Wiki

 # Testing
 Test is done manual on browsers Chrome, Safari and Firefox.
 Responsiveness has been tested with browsers development tools.
 It is also tested on iPhone X and iPad Air.
-Users: Sam (Admin), Lisa and Kalle.
+Users: Sam (Admin), Lisa, Anna and Kalle.
 Password: SummerOf69

 * Sign in with admin account Sam in Admin Page (https://samsite.herokuapp.com/admin/) to register test users and add profiles.
   * Add new user - outcome: User Anna was created with password SummerOf69.